Xi Jinping Attends the 22nd Meeting of the Council of Heads of State of the SCO Member States and Delivers an Important Speech-breakinglatest.news-Breaking Latest News

 Promoting the building of a closer SCO community with a shared future

-Xinhua News Agency, Samarkand, Uzbekistan, September 16 (Reporter Ni Siyi and Sun Hao) On September 16, local time, President Xi Jinping attended the 22nd meeting of the Council of Heads of State of the Shanghai Cooperation Organization at the Samarkand International Conference Center .
+On September 16, local time, President Xi Jinping attended the 22nd meeting of the Council of Heads of State of the Shanghai Cooperation Organization at the Samarkand International Conference Center.

 On September 16, local time, President Xi Jinping attended the 22nd meeting of the Council of Heads of State of the Shanghai Cooperation Organization Member States at the Samarkand International Conference Center and delivered an important speech.Photo by Xinhua News Agency reporter Li Xueren